 Fantasy vs. Reality in Mad Men's Ad Campaigns

 Mad Men is no longer on the air, but when it was, it was a powerhouse of creativity and inspired writing, bringing the sixties back to life with gusto.
-It hooked millions of viewers, and showed them a sign of the advertising world that most had never seen before.
-And that included the commercials.
+It hooked millions of viewers and showed them a side of the advertising world that most had never seen before, and that included the commercials.

 Some of most the inventive, and yes, manipulative advertising that ever appeared ran during the '60s, changing the ad game forever.
-And so we pause now to honor and deconstruct some of the real-life ads that appeared in Mad Men, the AMC TV series.
+Here, we'll deconstruct some of the real-life ads that appeared in Mad Men, the AMC TV series.

-Picture an attractive blond lady preening in a boxing rink, wearing only a bra, silver shorts, high heels, and boxing gloves.
+Picture an attractive blond lady preening in a boxing ring, wearing only a bra, silver shorts, high heels, and boxing gloves.